wdqin/BE-Arabic-9K/README.md

 ```

 # TODOs:
-1. Adding pretrained model and benchmark.
-2. Build a dump with a link of older code for reproducing the original results.
+1. Build a dump with a link of older code for reproducing the original results.
-3. Adding comments to the code.
+2. Adding comments to the code.